 - You will need either a dedicated computer on the standalone network to make changes to your FPP and/or controller settings or a computer that you can change connections from your home network to your standalone network.
-You will need to manually configure the Ethernet IP address on your computer to be in the subnet range you want to use. - If you have only one controller, then connect FPP directly to the controller with an Ethernet cable connected to the appropriate ports. - You will need Ethernet cables run from the switch to the FPP and each controller. - Make sure you have the Channel Outputs for each FPP set correctly. - FPP mode needs to be set to Player (Standalone) and the E1.31/DDP outputs configured in FPP for the channels it is sending to the controllers.
+You will need to manually configure the Ethernet IP address on your computer to be in the subnet range you want to use. - If you have only one controller, then connect FPP directly to the controller with an Ethernet cable connected to the appropriate ports. - You will need Ethernet cables run from the switch to the FPP and each controller. - Make sure you have the E1.31/DDP/Artnet Channel Outputs for each FPP set correctly. - FPP mode needs to be set to Player. . - If you want FPP to process E1.31/DDP/Artnet data from an outside source, such as testing directly from xLights, then you will need to enable/configure the Channel inputs (refer to Channel Inputs for more information.)